stephanGarland/ansible-initial-server/README.md

 - generates new SSH host keys on first boot to avoid duplicates in cloned VMs
 - automatically grow partition after resizing VM disk
 - optional SSH warning banner
-- optional Verse of the Day displayed on motd

 ### Configuration features - OpenBSD
 - passwordless doas for default user 'deploy' (name can be changed)